almahamans/weather-journal-app/README.md

 - Custome css style, css Flex, css grid for layout.
 - JS, api, node js and express to deal with web api such as retrive data and post it in the screen.

+## Strategy
+- Used GET and POST methods in express to build server in server side
+- Used fetch method to request data from the server in client side

 ## Link
 [App link](https://almahamans.github.io/weather-journal-app/website/index.html)